 In order to enable you to play out regularly, the local authority needs to put a road closure application process in place to allow residents to close their streets.

 If your council isn’t already supporting play streets, you can see a list of good example council play street webpages to get an idea of what you’re aiming for.

-We have lots of information for councils on our website to help authorities do this, but one of the most important factors is enthusiastic residents asking for it.
+We have lots of information for councils on our website to help councils do this, but one of the most important factors is enthusiastic residents asking for it.
 We’ve included a template letter below, to help with this.

 Kathryn Kay, Adur and Worthing playing out activator, advises: “Prove to your council that other streets are interested in playing out too.
 I think if it had just been me in Worthing, they wouldn’t have been so quick to act.
 I had a handful of people interested prior to the pilot”.